izivkov/GShockTimeServer/README.md

 ### Downloading and setting up the software

-If you preffer to download and setup the software yourself, here are the instructions:
+If you prefer to download and setup the software yourself, here are the instructions:

 Use an SD card with a minimum of 4GB size and flash new image using the Pi Imager.
 Select your device, OS (select Lite), and your storage.
 Don't forget to set your Wi-Fi network and password, and make sure SSH is enabled.